 I am not a big fan that, by default, DEGIRO lends shares of their customer.
 I realize this is one of the ways they keep the fees very low.
 However, this should be an option for the customer, not the default option.
 The risks are not significant with this process.
 But there are still some risks.
 Therefore, it should not be the default option.

 Another issue is the lack of transparency.
-They advertise that they have free US stock trading, but there is always a footnote saying they have a 1 EUR handling fee for each transaction.
-They should simply advertise for low fees rather than free with a footnote.
+For instance, DEGIRO advertises free US stock trading, but there is always a footnote saying they have a 1 EUR handling fee for each transaction.
+They should advertise for low fees rather than free with a footnote.

 For me, the biggest con of DEGIRO is their lack of access to United States ETF.
-Since 2019, DEGIRO stopped offering access to these ETFs because of the future laws preventing brokers from offering these products in Europe.
-This is only a disadvantage for Swiss investors, not European investors.
+Since 2019, DEGIRO has stopped offering access to these ETFs because of the future laws preventing brokers from providing these products in Europe.
+Nevertheless, this limitation is only a disadvantage for Swiss investors, not European investors.

-It is important to compare DEGIRO with some alternatives.
+It is essential to compare DEGIRO with some alternatives.